m6tm/linked-pedia/02_AI-DOCS/Conventions/coding_conventions.md

-# Coding Conventions and Style Guide - Link-Pedia
+# Coding Conventions and Style Guide - Linked-Pedia

 ## Overview

-This document outlines the coding conventions and style guidelines for the Link-Pedia project.
+This document outlines the coding conventions and style guidelines for the Linked-Pedia project.
 Following these conventions ensures consistency, readability, and maintainability across the codebase.
 It should be used in conjunction with the [**Design Conventions and Style Guide**](design_conventions.md:1) which details the UX/UI principles and visual standards.

 ## General Principles